Skip to main content

 Rome - via dei Fori Imperiali

-Moving away from the coast, and rising slightly in altitude, the climate becomes slightly more continental (see Viterbo, Rieti, Frosinone), and can be defined as transitional Mediterranean.
+Moving further away from the coast, and rising slightly in altitude, the climate becomes slightly more continental (see Viterbo, Rieti, Frosinone), and can be defined as transitional Mediterranean.

 Snow in the plains and hills of Lazio is rare, especially at low altitudes, because the region receives the influence of the Tyrrhenian Sea, while the Apennines protect it from cold winds.